djcf/wordpress-fpm-docker/ansible/README.md

 	ansible-playbook -i $inventory plays/system/install-web.yml
 	ansible-playbook -i $inventory plays/system/configure-web.yml

+Ansible galaxy does /not/ install the required ansible module which is used to talk to the powerdns server.
+That's a git submodule in ./lib, instead.
+Make sure to pull the submodule if you didn't already -- just run `git submodule update --recursive`

 ## USAGE EXAMPLES

 You must use these plays with a valid inventory.
 I usually set the inventory to the $inventory variable, for example "set inventory (pwd)/hosts/local" will run against the local host, or ../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory to run against a vagrant virtual machine.